forecast-lab/SSAE_tf2/README.md

 ### Requirements
 Following libraries are required to run the scripts:

+* Python 3.6 or higher
 * Keras 2.2 or higher
-* Tensorflow 1
+* Tensorflow 1.x.y where x.y is 12.0 or higher

-Additionally, we use RAdam for stable learning-rate schedules.
-RAdam can be installed via pip installer.
+Additionally, we require RAdam for stable learning rate schedules.
+RAdam can be installed via pip installer:

 	pip install keras-rectified-adam